skip to Main Content

-Enable search indexing Exchange
+Enable search indexing in Exchange Server

 You like to enable search indexing on your Exchange Server.
 By default, Exchange Search is enabled for all new mailbox databases.
 The databases don’t require additional configuration.
 But, when you are migrating users to a new database, we recommend disabling the search index.
 Disable indexing on that specific database or entire Exchange server.
-In this article, you learn how to enable search indexing on the Exchange Server.
+In this article, you learn how to enable search indexing in Exchange Server.

-Get status search indexing in Exchange
+Get Exchange search indexing status

 First, let’s get the index status on each database.
 Run Exchange Management Shell as administrator.
-Index Enabled is showing False for database DB1 and DB2.

 [PS] C:\>Get-MailboxDatabase | Select Name, IndexEnabled | Format-Table -AutoSize